UofT-DSI/gen_data/README.md

 Participants are encouraged to engage actively during the learning module.
 They key to developing the core skills in each learning module is through practice.
 The more participants engage in coding along with the instructional team, and applying the skills in each module, the more likely it is that these skills will solidify.

 Each session will consist of slides to introduce topics, live coding to demonstrate the topics, and occasional breakout rooms/live polls to reinforce the topics.
 The technical facilitator will introduce the concepts through a collaborative live coding session using R and other specialized genetic sofwares.
-The technical facilitator will upload any live coding files to this repository for participants to revisit under `./04_this_cohort/live_code`.
+The technical facilitator will upload any live coding files to this repository for participants to revisit under `./04_this_cohort`.

-## Schedule

-* Week 1 will focus on review of molecular genetics and basic genetic models
-* Week 2 will focus on population genetics
-* Week 3 will focus on association testing

 ## Requirements
 * Participants are expected to have completed Shell, git nd R learning modules.